 What is the past to me and why it matters?

-The Past Matters is supposed to be played more than once due to its contemplative nature and mesmerizing narration.
-The images are highly condensed in meaning with sprouting metaphors in the slightest details of edition.
-This essay exposes my position about the past and its undeniable importance in the present, while questioning the construction of memory in a world of shadows and reflections.
+This video essay exposes my position about the past and its undeniable importance in the present, while questioning the construction of memory in a world of shadows and reflections.
 Naturally, I do not attempt to impose my ideas to anyone.
-The Past Matters seeks to start an internal dialogue that would remap the importance of personal and collective stories in a spiritual self-acknowledgement.
-The latter is something we don’t generally do, unless we become obsessed with memory and history like some people I know, including myself, and for that reason is important to consider it.
+'Memory Matters' seeks to start an internal dialogue that would remap the importance of personal and collective stories in a spiritual self-acknowledgement.
+This is something we don’t generally do, unless we become obsessed with memory and history like some people I know.
+Hence, my film expects to urge the process of reconstruction.

-My approach on this film is to explain the past through our use of time, which we understand through cultural abstractions, creating the meaning we give to a cloud in the sky or a star in the universe in an imaginary ever-changing world; nevertheless, that doesn't mean that time doesn't exist and thus we should be wary about its usage.
-Furthermore, it would be naïve to think that if I don’t remember my past, no one will (“If a tree falls and I don’t hear it.
-Does it exist?”).
-Someone is rendering an interpretation of my past right now: the government of my country decides what to write about the history of those who left Nicaragua, the government of the US creates huge abstractions of my life with relation to my immigrant status, and my parents and those who surround me constantly tell their version of my story in various ways.
+My approach on this film is to explain the past through our use of time, which we understand through cultural abstractions.
+This usage of time renders the meaning we give to a cloud in the sky or a star in the universe in an imaginary ever-changing world.
+Despite time being entrenched in social conventions, we exist in it and thus it would be naïve to think that if I don’t remember my past, no one will.
+Someone is rendering an interpretation of my past right now: the government of my country decides what to write about the history of those who left Nicaragua, the government of the US creates huge abstractions of my life with relation to my immigrant Latino status, and my parents and those who surround me constantly tell their version of my Diaspora story in various ways.
 Those stories are re-told over and over and in time and they become chaotic interpretations of my version of the past, detaching my identity from it and becoming in simple instruments of implicit power.
 Despite this, those versions are not the past per se, instead they are interpretations of it through the use of memory.